chmouel/upcs/README.rst

  upcs OPTIONS FILES1 FILE2...

- Use curl on the backup to upload files to rackspace Cloud Files.
+ Use curl on the backend to upload files to rackspace Cloud Files.

  Options are :